-“But surely you must have thought Molly would want to know.”
+“But you must have realized Molly would want to know.”

 “Don’t fuss, Sophie!”
 Kathleen shot her eldest daughter a stern glance, before smiling placatingly at Molly.
-“Now, Molly, I know you and Brian were close this past year, but you weren’t really in touch for a few months and these things die out.”
+“Now, Molly, I know you and Brian were close this past year, but you weren’t in touch for a few months, and these things die out.”

-Molly gritted her teeth.
+Molly glared.
 The nerve of the woman to make assumptions.
-“Did he tell you that?
+“Did Brian tell you that?
 That things had died out for us?”

-“But who is she, exactly?”
+“But who is she?”
 Sophie asked.
 “And don’t you think this engagement is a little quick?”

 “I knew I heard someone say my name.”

 He’d changed his clothes.
-Gone was the cool city man, and there in the kitchen doorway stood the Brian she knew so well, casual in jeans and a fitted grey t-shirt, his dark hair tousled, and a carefree smile on his face.
+Gone was the cool city man, and there in the kitchen doorway stood the Brian she knew so well, casual in jeans and a fitted grey t-shirt.
+His dark hair was tousled, and there was a carefree smile on his face.

-Molly simmered in silent anger, not letting her thoughts travel to what might have put him in such a relaxed mood.
+Molly simmered in silent anger, not letting her thoughts travel to how Abby might have put that smile there.

 Kathleen smiled at her nephew.
 “Brian, how’s Abby?”

-“A bit worn out.”
+“Worn out.”
 He said with a smirk.
-He strolled to the kitchen counter, picked up the champagne bottle and examined it.
+He strolled to the kitchen counter and picking up the champagne bottle, examined it.

 Kathleen tutted.
 “Yes, of course.
 Quite understandable, the poor dear.
-The two hour drive from the city can be exhausting.
+The two-hour drive from the city can be so exhausting.
 Do you think she might join us once she’s rested?”

 “Sure.”
-He put the bottle down and turned his attention fully on Molly.
+He put the bottle down and turned his attention on Molly.